-Although guinea pigs like to eat a variety of foods, stick only to the food you know is safe for your guinea pig.
+Although your pocket-sized pets like to eat a variety of foods, stick only to the food you know is safe for your guinea pig.

 It’s known that the products listed below cause damage to the stomach, serious health problems, or even be fatal for your guinea pig.

 This is not a complete list by any means, but here are some foods that a guinea pig should not eat:

 - Food specially designed for other animals – do not cut corners and feed a guinea pig with hamsters food, rabbit food, or any other household food

 - Foods that are high in sugar such as:

 You should never feed your guinea pig with seeds.

 And that is what grains are.